Morpher-io/MorpherWallet/docs/frontendtests.md

 You can either use Docker, or a local/cloud machine with a Node.js installation.
 This guide assumes you have already deployed the database and backend according to the instructions in the repository readme file.

-## Mailslurp
+## Setup

-Before you run the tests, you need to configure Mailslurp https://www.mailslurp.com/ to send the emails needed for the 2FA methods.
+Before you run the tests, input the testing emails in the ``vue/cypress.json`` file.
+These are the emails used to create your account and test the change email functionality.

-Create a new account in Mailslurp, create two new inboxes, input the `API_KEY` in `vue/tests/e2e/support/command.js` and input the new inbox id and email in each of the testing files running under `vue/tests/e2e/specs`.
+You can use any free email service i.e. https://temp-mail.org/en/.

-Note: only the `05-ChangeEmail.js` file will need both of the inboxes and the emails for the switch functionality.
+Note: Sending real emails is disabled in development and testing.

 ## Cypress

 Once all the setup is done, you will only need to run `npm run test:e2e` and the Cypress test suite will start.
 You can either run all of the tests at once or one by one.
-One by one in order is recommend so that you can also check by yourself what the tests are asserting.

 # More information